mfem/web/src/examples.md

  - The initial mesh can be 2D or 3D
  - Meshes with high order geometry are supported
  - Periodic meshes are supported
- - NURBs meshes are _not_ supported
+ - NURBS meshes are _not_ supported

 This miniapp provides another demonstration of how simple meshes can be constructed in MFEM.